Information for Sophomores

 Continue to pull up your GPA:

-- The transcript we send for college applications, scholarships, and NCAA Clearinghouse reflect the grades you have made through the end of your junior year.
+- The transcript we send for college applications, scholarships, and NCAA Clearinghouse reflects the grades you have made through the end of your junior year.

 - How to compute your GPA: Add your quality points and divide by the number of classes.
 What are quality points?
 Points awarded to you for the grade you made in a class.